sendbird/sendbird-calls-javascript/README.md

 mediaAccess.dispose();

 ```
-> Never forget to dispose mediaAccess you retrived by calling `SendBirdCall.useMedia`.
-If you do not call `mediaAccess.dispose`, the permission granted by `SendBirdCall.useMedia` won't be revoked and it might result in unexpected use of media devices such as microphone or camera.
+> Always be sure to `dispose()` of the `mediaAccess`  retrieved from  `SendBirdCall.useMedia`.
+Failure to do so will result in vulnerable media access permissions that could grant unintended use of the user’s camera microphone or camera.

-> In `Chrome` / `Firefox`, you don't need to call `SendBirdCall.updateMediaDevices` if you utilize media device event listener to update your view or device list.
-But in `Safari`, those event listeners might not be called when even there's a change in your media devices, so you might need to update your devices manually by calling `SendBirdCall.updateMediaDevices`
+> In `Chrome` / `Firefox`, `SendBirdCall.updateMediaDevices` does not need to be called if the media device event listener is used to update the view or device list.
+However, in `Safari`, those event listeners might not be called after a media device change.
+In such cases, manually calling `SendBirdCall.updateMediaDevices` may be required.

 ## Deauthenticate a user
-You can deauthenticate the user with `SendBirdCall.deauthenticate()` method. it will discard all current directCalls, session keys, and user information; except for [SendBirdCallListener](#SendBirdCallListener). `SendBirdCall.deauthenticate()` can be used as 'logout' method for current user.
+Users are deauthenticated (i.e. “logged out”) using with `SendBirdCall.deauthenticate()` method.
+This will discard all current instances of `directCall`,  all session keys, and all user information.
+However, the device-specific event handler will remain.
 ```javascript
 // Deauthenticate
 SendBirdCall.deauthenticate();